mixpanel/docs/docs/Other Bits/eu-residency.md

 | [Lexicon Schemas API](ref:lexicon-schemas-api) | `mixpanel.com/api/app/projects` | `eu.mixpanel.com/api/app/projects` |
 | [Connectors API](ref:connectors-api) | `mixpanel.com/api/app/projects` | `eu.mixpanel.com/api/app/projects`|

 For existing projects, you can find where your data is currently stored under Project Settings > Data Residency.
 Additionally, projects stored in the EU will have a url that starts with eu.mixpanel.com whereas projects stored in the US will have a mixpanel.com url.
-The location of existing projects cannot be changed.
+If the wrong Data Residency location was chosen prior to implementation, you will need to create a new project with the applicable data storage option and migrate all your existing data.
+Mixpanel cannot assist with the migration of an existing project with the wrong residency location.
+You can find out more about creating a new project here.

 # Using Our SDKs
 Next you'll need to set the server location to EU when initializing the Mixpanel library.
 You can find instructions for the required config settings for each SDK below: